 So, what can enterprises do to protect themselves from an initial ransomware infection?
 If ransomware gets into one system, how can enterprises stop it from spreading to other parts of their network and business?
 It all comes down to common sense.
 The ransomware threat is no different than any other threat; there's a vulnerability, and criminals want to exploit it for ill-gotten gains.
 The methods and underlying technologies evolve, but the threats and vulnerabilities themselves need to be handled in the same manner as any other threat or vulnerability.

 Follow along here to learn five ways enterprises can approach this security challenge and protect the network from ransomware.

 1. Acknowledge that you don't know what you don't know

 The sign of a truly wise security professional is admitting that many things on the network are unknown.
-Systems, applications, users, information and the like all make up a group of assets that are often unaccounted for and, therefore, undersecured and currently at risk to ransomware.
+Systems, applications, users and information make up a group of assets that are often unaccounted for and, therefore, undersecured.
+This means they're currently at risk to ransomware.

 2. Acquire support from management and users

 Before anything can get off the ground in security, management needs to politically and financially back it, and they need to do so on an ongoing basis.
 Assuming the security team is able to get management on board with its plan for fighting ransomware, it will also need to get users on board with policies, ramifications of bad choices and the overall setting of expectations on "this is how things work here."

 Rather than taking the common approach of beating down users with security rules and then publicly shaming them when they mess up, it's best to talk to them as peers.
 Every user on the network represents both a threat and an opportunity.
 Those users who are not considered part of the security team -- either in their own minds or the minds of technical staff -- are threats.
 Those who are on board and looking out for the best interest of the business represent opportunities to make the business better so that it can have a more resilient network environment.
 Do what it takes to improve security awareness and training initiatives.
 The payoffs can be tremendous.